by James Williams

 Let's say you're an art lover.
 You have precious pieces of art hanging on the wall.
 You recently had a rainfall in your area, which flooded your basement as it always does.
 Do you want the water in your basement to climb up the walls, totally ruining your precious artworks?
 Consider a sump pump as a necessity, nothing less.

 But that's not all, you want your underground agent to inform you when a catastrophe had occurred.

-The pumps come with an alarm system to let you know if the water level is rising, when the pump has failed to start, or when the power has gone off switching it to the backup power supply.
+The sump pumps come with an alarm system to let you know if the water level is rising, when the pump has failed to start, or when the power has gone off switching it to the battery backup system power supply.
 You need to come prepared next time.

 Also, the basement is connected to the very soil your house stands on.
 The deposition of water will weaken the base as well.
 Property damage is a major loss that you might want to avoid at any cost.
 The removal of that water will stabilize the soil.
 That's another good reason to get a sump pump.

 Eww!
 Can you smell that?
 That's the stink coming from the basement because of the sewage line leaks.
 If you think that you're safe from a flooding basement because it hardly rains, you'll never see this coming.

 Apart from that not-so-aesthetic sight, this will pose even a bigger health hazard than a basement flooding with fresh rainwater.
 On top of that, your property value and your image will take a serious punch in the gut.
 A pump doesn't seem so unnecessary now, does it?